RomanSch/HomebridgeInstallScript/README.md

 <li>At least the script asks you to restart the Raspberry Pi</li>
 </ul>

-Call the SH files via Terminal by calling sudo sh <path to the script> or make the file executable and call it with a doubleclick and start with the terminal
+Call the SH files via Terminal by calling "sudo sh \<path to the script\>" or make the file executable and call it with a doubleclick and start with the terminal